feature-creeps/observability-workshop/docs/create_vm_in_aws.md

     `aws ec2 create-vpc --cidr-block 10.0.0.0/16`
     ```
 3. An AMI (Amazon Machine Instance)
     - AMI's are region dependent.
-Pick a Ubuntu flavour
+[Pick a Ubuntu flavour](https://cloud-images.ubuntu.com/locator/ec2/)

-    - use machine type `m5.2xlarge`
+4. - use machine type `m5.2xlarge`
     - It is common for AWS to limit the larger machine types for newer accounts.
 You can check your machine type limits following [these](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) instructions.
     - If you do need to request a limit increase this can take a few days so be sure to request in the same region as your VPC to limit requesting a second time.
-4. Honeycomb key
+5. Honeycomb key
    This stack will startup with or without a Honeycomb key.
 If you wish to integrate that data from the stack into Honeycomb you will need a key.
 Right now you need to ask one of the organisers for a key.
-5. Docker Machine
+6. Docker Machine
 Download Docker and Docker Machine.
 Docker Machine allows you to install the docker engine on your virtual host of choice and then manage these hosts using docker-machine commands.

 ## Creating the machine infrastructure